cecelot/site/src/pages/p/first-steps-with-racket.md

 featured: false
 ---

-Back when high school was still in session, I wanted to check out and learn the basics of [Racket](https://racket-lang.org) because [CS 1102](https://www.wpi.edu/academics/calendar-courses/course-descriptions/3776/computer-science#CS-1102), the accelerated intro computer science course at my university, uses it as its functional language of choice.
+Back when high school was still in session, I wanted to investigate & delve more into [Racket](https://racket-lang.org), because [CS 1102](https://www.wpi.edu/academics/calendar-courses/course-descriptions/3776/computer-science#CS-1102), the accelerated intro computer science course at my university, uses it as its functional language of choice.
 After running into issues setting up the language server for Visual Studio Code, I shelved my interest, but now that it's summer, I decided to give it another try.

 # Contents